lsst-sims/sims_featureScheduler_runs/README.md

 simple_examples: Simple examples, like single filter surveys

-## Planned Experiments

-stability_test:  Testing the stability of the scheduler to parameter settings and weather, etc

-ToO: Target of opportunity simulation
+stability_test: Vary the random number seed and survey start dates to check for stable behavior